-- Recommendations are required from (1) a dental hygienist, (2) a biology or chemistry instructor and (3) an individual who has known the applicant for some time; for example, an employer or supervisor.
+- Recommendations are required from (1) a dental hygienist, (2) a college professor and (3) an individual who has known the applicant for some time; for example, an employer or supervisor.
 Recommendation letters from family members and friends are not acceptable.

 - It is the responsibility of the applicant to keep the application file current.
 Failure to supply grades, transcripts or recommendations may be perceived as an indication that the applicant is no longer interested in admission.

 Processing of applications begins the year prior to entrance into the professional program and continues until the class is filled.
 The applications are evaluated and an invitation for an interview may be extended.
 The purpose of the interview is to determine the applicant's knowledge of the dental hygiene profession.
 It also provides an opportunity for the applicant to see the facility, meet with the Admissions Committee and to ask questions about the Caruth School of Dental Hygiene program.

 All prospective students are encouraged to contact the College Of Dentistry with questions regarding prerequisite courses or the program.

 Each student is responsible for declaring a legal state of residency at the time of application.
 Residency requirements are described in the Texas Education Code.
 A copy of the Texas Higher Education Coordinating Board rules and regulations on determination of residency status is available in the Office of Student Affairs at the College of Dentistry or may be downloaded from the THECB website at http://www.thecb.state.tx.us/.

 All applicants for admission will be considered without regards to race, color, creed, religion, national origin, sex or age.
 Preference is given to Texas residents.
 Qualified handicapped persons who are capable of meeting the academic and technical standards essential to participation in the program will receive equal consideration.